asam-group/rrclust/README.md

 3)  The method should run over big data.

-Recently, A. Foss et al. (2016) and A. H. Foss and Markatou (2018) proposed the kamila Method (KAy-means for MIxed LArge data), which is specifically designed to manage a clustering process for mixed distributions.
+Recently, [A. Foss et
+al. (2016)](https://doi.org/10.1007/s10994-016-5575-7) and [A. H. Foss and Markatou (2018)](https://doi.org/10.18637/jss.v083.i13) proposed the kamila Method (KAy-means for MIxed LArge data), which is specifically designed to manage a clustering process for mixed distributions.
 Furthermore, a simple rewriting of the kamila’s algorithm permits an easy implementation in a map-reduce framework like Hadoop, thus being run on very large data sets.
-On the other hand, Tibshirani and Walther (2005) advocate the use of the “Prediction Strength” as a measure to find the optimal number of clusters.
+On the other hand, [Tibshirani and Walther (2005)](https://www.jstor.org/stable/27594130) advocate the use of the “Prediction Strength” as a measure to find the optimal number of clusters.

-We applied the kamila clustering method on the more than 2 000 000 observations of the PR data.
+We applied the kamila clustering method on the more than 2 000 000 observations of the Swiss Pension Register (CCO/FSIO) data.
 The technique allows us to determine the optimal number of clusters.
 On this basis, we can analyse the partition of our data.
 Indeed, each cluster is then analysed, and its principal features are described.
 As a result, it becomes possible to recognise the similarities and dissimilarities between the OASI pensioners subgroups according to their socio-demographic characteristics.
 These pieces of information are crucial to predicting revenues and expenditures of the OASI.

 ## Installation